dolorina/nd0821-c2-build-model-workflow-starter/README.md

-# Build an ML Pipeline for Short-Term Rental Prices in NYC
+# Build a ML Pipeline for Short-Term Rental Prices in NYC

 * Link to the github repository: https://github.com/dolorina/nd0821-c2-build-model-workflow-starter